 the Nerines and this has now been completed by the end of July by a stalwart team putting in hours of fiddly work.

-This sale was held on Bank Holiday Monday, 29th May and fortunately the rain held
+Giant Plant Sale: This sale was held on Bank Holiday Monday, 29th May and fortunately

-off for the first hour.
-There was a queue for an hour before the sale opened, but there was a huge array of plants, many
+the rain held off for the first hour.
+There was a queue for an hour before the sale opened, but there was a huge array of

-grown by members of Plant Heritage Guernsey and chosen to be trouble free.
-Most of the annuals and vegetables are grown in
+plants, many grown by members of Plant Heritage Guernsey and chosen to be trouble free.
+Most of the annuals and vegetables

-group from PHG visited Edmondsham House, where the Head Gardener, Andrew Haynes, showed us how to transplant our new plant
+June 2016, a group from PHG visited Edmondsham House, where the Head Gardener, Andrew Haynes, showed us how to transplant

-purchases into our gardens.
-He has a fascinating method, which really works in practice and persuades the roots of your
+our new plant purchases into our gardens.
+He has a fascinating method, which really works in practice and persuades the

-new purchase to go down for sustenance and water.
-The most difficult thing is to keep your watering can away for two
+roots of your new purchase to go down for sustenance and water.
+The most difficult thing is to keep your watering can

 Link to Puddling Article